 However, for Facebook ads, the average CTR is 0.9%.
 Another variable is the type of industry you are serving.
 This page has some interesting graphics showing the CTR averages for various categories.
 The top 3 CTR performers?
 Dating & Personals, Finance & Insurance, and B2B.

 Besides keeping track of your industry’s average, remember – the toughest competitor you face is yourself.
-Try to beat your own record, and focus on achieving a higher CTR in your next campaign than your last.
+Try to beat your record, and focus on achieving a higher CTR in your next campaign than your last.

-Does CTR Affects Your SEO?
+Does your CTR effects your SEO?

 Your ranking on search engines is partly based on how popular your website is, and popularity is measured by page views.
 The more clicks your page gets – or, in other words, the higher your CTR – then the more valuable the search engine deems it to be.
 So your page will naturally rank higher.
 Conclusion?
 Higher CTR equals better SEO.